Inactionware/uapi.doc/design/r2/dd/Unified Thread Management.md

 ======

 # Introduction
-The main target for Thread Pool is provide threads to execte `Behavior` which is defined in `Responsible`, there is a manager thread has resposiblity to scan all `Responsible` and fetch all tasks and dispatch thread to execute `Behavior` which is task associated with it by `Responsible` priority.
+The main target for Thread Pool is provide threads to execte `Task` by priority, there is a manager thread has resposiblity to scan all `Task` in the `Task` repository.

 # Feature List
 ## Manager Thread - F2.7.1